spences10/twitter-bot-playground/README.md

   }
 ```

-Now we can tweet this with the bot using `.post('statuses/update'...` passing in the `sentence` variable as the `status` loggin out when there is a tweet.
+Now we can tweet this with the bot using `.post('statuses/update'...` passing in the `sentence` variable as the `status` logging out when there is a tweet.

 ```javascript
 var tweetData =